preciofishbone/OmniaDocsG2/blocks/authentication-block/index.rst

 Authentication block
 =============================================

-**This block is available in Omnia 7.5.
-Work on the page is just started.**

-This block is available when working with authentication screens only.
+This block is available in Omnia 7.5, when working with authentication screens only.

 For more information on authentication screens, see: :doc:`Authentication screens </admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index>`

-Available settings:
+Only general layout settings are available for this block:

 .. image:: authentication-block-settings.png

-As you can see, only general layout settings are available, described here: :doc:`General Block Settings </blocks/general-block-settings/index>`
+The settings are described here: :doc:`General block settings </blocks/general-block-settings/index>`